 5. Smith Cove

-The sparsely populated Smith Cove Beach is located on the southwestern coast of a large island, almost within the capital city.
-It attracts with excellent snorkelling.
+The sparsely populated Smith Cove is located on the southwestern coast of a large island, almost within the capital city.
+It attracts with its excellent snorkelling options.
 Tourists from cruise ships tend to get here.
 The beach line is not built up with hotels and restaurants.
 Due to the relatively large depth difference, daredevils have the opportunity to jump into the water from the cliff.